 Choose one or more groups from the list, and they will be added to the textbox, restricting this functionality to only those groups.

 Full Text Search

-The search_elastic app integrates full text search into ownCloud, powered by Elasticsearch.
+The Full Text Search app integrates full text search into ownCloud, powered by Elasticsearch.
+This allows users to search not only for file names but also within files stored in ownCloud.